In Midst Of Opioid Crisis, FDA May Block New Addiction Drug From Market

 "Long-acting buprenorphine is definitely advantageous over short-acting for many reasons, but cost and availability have been the challenge," he says.

-But if a competitor drug came on the market, Smith says the price of Sublocade might fall and he might then be willing to prescribe it to his patients.
+But if a competitor drug came on the market, Smith says the price of Sublocade might fall, and he might then be willing to prescribe it to his patients.